Can You Sell Your Life Insurance Policy?

 Here are some of the pros and cons of selling a life insurance policy:

-Arguably the best thing about viatical settlements is that they can be used for anything of your choosing—there are absolutely no limitations!
+The best thing about viatical settlements is that they can be used for anything you choose—there are no limitations!

 Other pros of selling your life insurance policy through a viatical settlement include:

-- The process is straightforward and you’ll receive your funds quickly, usually in a matter of only a few weeks.
+- The process is straightforward, and you’ll receive your funds quickly after starting the process usually within only a few weeks.

 - Monthly premiums will become a thing of the past; paying them becomes the responsibility of the company purchasing your policy.